top of page

 Employers use the I-140 Petition to ask USCIS to classify an employee as eligible for an immigrant visa based on employment.

 Premium Processing - USCIS offers premium processing services at an additional fee for Form I-140 petitions.
-This service promises an initial review from the USCIS within 15 calendar days of receipt of the form, after which it may approve, deny, or issue a Request For Evidence or Notice of Intent to Deny.
+This service promises an initial review from the USCIS within 15 calendar days of receipt of the form, after which it may approve or issue a Request For Evidence or Notice of Intent to Deny.

-Are the beneficiary of a pending or approved Form I-140;
+• You are the beneficiary of a pending or approved Form I-140;

-Seek to change jobs to a new job in the same or similar occupational classification.
+• You seek to change jobs to a new job in the same or similar occupational classification.

 4. I-485 Application for adjustment of status